 In our employment services, Goodwill The Amity Group provides job preparation, skills development, coaching, and training around resume writing, interview skills, and networking to help individuals who are seeking work.
 For those facing barriers to employment, we help break down the barriers.
 And we provide job maintenance, to ensure once a job is secured that it is retained.

 In our commercial services offerings – including Stairways restaurants, a shredding service, and light assembly work we do for our corporate customers – we offer hands-on training and experience so that clients have the skills to enter their industry of interest.

-Our retail stores, under the Goodies brand, do the same thing.
+Our retail stores do the same thing.
 They are thrift stores where customers who are budget-savvy and environmentally aware can find clothing, shoes, accessories, and housewares – and the occasional treasure! – at a fraction of the cost of new retail.
 And they’re thrift with a mission because the revenues generated in our stores, and in our commercial services, support our employment services activities.